moccalotto/kaos/_rulebook/main.md

 As a rule of thumb, each character should be awarded 5 to 20 APs per hour of good roleplaying.
 There various ways APs can be spent are described below:

-**Increasing skill scores**:
+**Increase skill scores**:
+You increase a skill score by 1 point.
-The AP cost of increasing a skill score by 1 is equal to the current skill score.
+The AP cost is equal to the current skill score.
 You cannot increase a skill score beyond the max-score noted with the given skill.

-**Increasing attribute scores**:
+**Increase attribute scores**:
+You increase an attribute score by 1 point.
-The AP cost of increasing an attribute score by 1 is equal to the current score multiplied by 3.
+The AP cost is equal to the current score multiplied by 3.
 When a attribute score is raised, the derived values (Hit Points, Damage Bonus, unarmored Defense Points, etc.) will be affected as well.
-Your skill scores are not affected when you increase an attribute score.
-However, since most skills have max-scores that are determined by attrbiute scores, you will affect these max-scores.
+The max scores of your skills may increase as well, but the skill scores themselves remain unchanged.

 **Lucky reroll**:
 You can spend 5 APs to reroll the last dice you rolled.